Voice Agent Pricing Strategy Guide: How Agencies Should Price Voice AI Services in 2026

 Annual Prepayment: Offer 10-15% discount for paying annually.
 You gain cash flow and commitment, client gains savings.

 Referral Pricing: Offer existing clients $100/month credit for successful referrals.
-This creates marketing leverage at a known cost.
+This creates a predictable marketing channel at a known cost.

 Avoid: